Hui Mo‘olelo: Lahaina 2025

 What’s Ahead

-- Preparation: You will join three Zoom sessions from now through 3/31/26 led by partners Kaliko Storer (Mayor’s Lahaina Advisory Team) and Kelly White (Maui Public Art Corps).
+- Preparation: You will join three Zoom sessions in November 2025 led by partners Kaliko Storer (Mayor’s Lahaina Advisory Team) and Kelly White (Maui Public Art Corps).
 These sessions will provide context, cultural grounding, practical tools, and supportive space to prepare you for this important work.

-- Your Role: Each cohort member will collect at least three intergenerational recordings per month (Dec-Mar), aiming for a total of 10-12 by March 30, 2026.
-You decide who to invite and where to record — our team will support you with equipment, on-site tech, translation, transcription, and anything else you need.
+- Your Role: Each cohort member will collect at least three intergenerational recordings per month (Dec-Mar), aiming for a total of 12 by March 30, 2026.
+You decide who to invite and where to record — our team will support you with equipment, tech training, translation, transcription, and anything else you need.

-- Ongoing Support: We will gather monthly or bi-weekly to share updates, answer questions, and process the work together.
+- Ongoing Support: We will gather regularly to share updates, answer questions, and process the work together.

 Why It Matters